Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: Ideal MHD (IMHD) constraints and invariants and the relaxation concept

 Only a negligible strength of the ideal-invariant-breaking mechanism should be needed to maintain such a steady state, once formed, in a near-collisionless plasma.
 Thus we take as an ``axiom'' that the \emph{steady state} Euler--Lagrange equations from a variational relaxation principle \cite{Dewar_etal_2008} should be consistent with the original ideal equations.
 That is, for a mathematical formulation of relaxation to be physically acceptable it should satisfy the Principle of Consistency with Ideal Equilibria (\emph{Consistency Principle} for short): \emph{Relaxed equilibria should be a subset of the stationary solutions of the IMHD equations}.
 (A problem with this principle is discussed in Sec.~\ref{sec:IOhm}.)

-To achieve relaxation we lift the microscopic holonomic constraints from $p$ and $\vec{B}$, replacing them by the three IMHD constraints in Sec.~\ref {sec:FIhel}.
-These include the fluid-magnetic cross helicity \eqref{eq:XHel}, which couples an unconstrained plasma flow $\vec{u}$ and vector potential $\vec{A}$, thus improving on an earlier attempt at deriving RxMHD, \cite{Dewar_Yoshida_Bhattacharjee_Hudson_15} (though at the expense of complicating the PDE for the magnetic field).
+To achieve relaxation we remove the microscopic holonomic constraints from $p$ and $\vec{B}$, replacing them with the three macroscopic IMHD constraints in Sec.~\ref {sec:FIhel}.
+These include the fluid-magnetic cross helicity \eqref{eq:XHel}, which couples an unconstrained plasma flow $\vec{u}$ and vector potential $\vec{A}$, thus improving on an earlier attempt at deriving RxMHD, \cite{Dewar_Yoshida_Bhattacharjee_Hudson_2015} (though at the expense of complicating the PDE for the magnetic field).

-Note that we have not lifted the holonomic constraint on $\rho$ as, to be able to talk about fluid elements at all, we need the mass density not only to be defined (perhaps in a weak, coarse-grained sense) but to obey a mass continuity equation pointwise, which we enforce variationally using \eqref{eq:rhovar}, $\delta\rho = -\divv(\rho\,\bm{\xi})$ (so we do not need to include total mass as a global constraint).
+Note that we have not lifted the holonomic constraint on $\rho$ as, for fluid elements to have any physical meaning, it would seem we need the mass density not only to be defined (perhaps in a weak, coarse-grained sense) but to obey a mass continuity equation pointwise, which we enforce variationally using \eqref{eq:rhovar}, $\delta\rho = -\divv(\rho\,\bm{\xi})$ (so we do not need to include total mass as a global constraint).

-A similar approach, for finding equilibria with flow, was used by Finn and Antonsen \cite{Finn_Antonsen_83} using an \emph{entropy maximization} relaxation principle.
-However, they also show this leads to the same equations as energy minimization.
+A relaxation approach for finding equilibria with flow by constraining cross helicity was used by Finn and Antonsen \cite{Finn_Antonsen_83} using an \emph{entropy maximization} relaxation principle (see also the contemporaneous paper by Hameiri \cite{Hameiri_83}).
+However, they show this leads to the same equations as energy minimization.
 Thus we take, as in IMHD, the entropy in $\Omega$ to be conserved and follow Taylor in defining relaxed states as \emph{energy minima}.

-However, to avoid invoking a dissipation mechanism to minimize energy, we stay within the framework of conservative classical mechanics by developing a formalism that abstracts the problem of defining equilibria to that of finding stationary points of a Hamiltonian.
-Stability can also be examined by taking the second variation of the Hamiltonian, but in this paper we deal only with first variations.
+Pseudo-dynamical energy-descent relaxation processes that conserve topological invariants have been developed, \cite{Vallis_Carnevale_Young_89,Vladimirov_Moffatt_Ilin_99} but we stay within the framework of conservative classical mechanics by developing a dynamical formalism, RxMHD, that includes relaxed equilibria as stationary points of a relaxation Hamiltonian, with Lagrange multipliers to constrain chosen macroscopic invariants, but also allows non-equilibrium motions.
+Stability can also be examined by taking the second variation of the Hamiltonian, \cite{Vladimirov_Moffatt_Ilin_99} but in this paper we deal only with first variations.